 - Powerful and heavily updated iOS and Android apps with every feature found in the desktop app

-- Break down large tasks into smaller goals with TeamWork’s milestone tracking
+- Break down large tasks into smaller goals with TeamWork’s goal and milestone tracking

-Wrike is a great route for a Basecamp alternative, especially for large teams that want more out of their online project management software.
+Wrike is a great Basecamp alternative, especially for large teams that want more out of their online project management software.

 - Intuitive, powerful interface

-- Integration with cloud storage such as Dropbox, Box, and Google Drive
+- Powerful integration with cloud storage apps such as Dropbox, Box, and Google Drive

-- Free plan includes up to 5 users and 2gb
+- The free plan includes up to 5 users and 2GB of storage

-This software’s modern, sleek interface is all about simplicity and giving you what you need with as few clicks as possible, though we’ve wondered about their uptime.
-Collaboration tools are enforced across the entire project management team.
+This software has a modern, sleek interface that’s all about simplicity and giving you what you need with as few clicks as possible.

 - Attachments can be added to any task and referenced later in the team file storage

-A valid Basecamp alternative, Podio brings a full suite of features that rival everything found in Basecamp
+Another popular Basecamp free alternative, Podio brings a full suite of features that rival everything found in Basecamp.